Log in links for this page

 The Work and Family Mobility Act is the law in Massachusetts.
 The RMV is here to assist eligible drivers with this process so they can start driving safely and with peace of mind.

 The first step to getting your license is understanding the process.
-Learn about the requirements by searching mass.gov/RMV or continue reading to learn about the requirements below.
-Other resources under mass.gov/RMV will be updated prior to July 1 with additional guidance.
-Make sure the websites you use have the official mass.gov link.
+Learn about the requirements by searching Mass.Gov/RMV or continue reading below.
+Other resources under Mass.Gov/RMV will be updated prior to July 1 with additional guidance.
+Make sure the websites you use have the official Mass.Gov link.

-Complete a learner’s permit application online starting on July 1.
-Select the permit you are applying for, either “Class D” for a standard license or “Class M” for a motorcycle license.
+Starting July 2023, you can pre-register to make an appointment to visit a Service Center and complete a learner’s permit application online at Mass.Gov/MyRMV.
+You will be notified via text and email when an appointment to visit a Service Center is available.
+Making an appointment is required.
+Select the permit you are applying for, either “Class D” for a Standard license or “Class M” for a motorcycle license.
 If needed, you may fill out a paper application.

 To ensure a smooth process, the RMV encourages customers to pay fees in advance online: